babariviere/ats/README.md

 #### Way to improve

-Instead of directly checking if point is in the continent, we could sort continents to get the nearest point first and then
+Instead of directly checking if point is in the continent, we could sort continents to get the nearest point first and then calculate the value inside the polygon.

-Another solution would be to use a low poly geojson.
-One example of it could be this one:
+Another way would be to use NIF to get native performances when calculating point inside a continent polygon.

 ## Learn more